Official Forum Rules

 - Engage the thread.
 Don’t simply create a topic and not post again.
 Add some of your own thoughts and views.
 Moderators can lock and moderate you should this be ignored and if you are a frequent offender.

 - Moderators may edit the content of your thread (including your thread title) if they deem it necessary to do so.
 If thread content is edited, please do not remove or change these edits without asking the Moderator who issued them (via PM).

-7. Work-Safe Content - Some suggestive content is allowed, within limits, but it must be clearly marked before the image appears.
+4. Work-Safe Content - Some suggestive content is allowed, within limits, but it must be clearly marked before the image appears.
 Any content of this kind needs to go in NSFW Discussion, with no exceptions.
 If your topic contains any NSFW material, this should be clearly indicated in the title.
 We aren't trying to stop you from having fun, but people of all ages view this site, as well as people at work, so please keep your content appropriate and clearly marked.
 Pornographic or egregiously NSFW content (exposed genitalia, bared buttocks, and/or female nipple/areola) is never allowed anywhere on the site (including links to said content), and the posting of such content will be treated as a very serious offense.
-All judgments on work-safe content will be at the discretion of the moderator.
-Your avatar and signature must be work safe (see Rules 5 and 6).
+All judgments on work-safe content will be at the discretion of the Mod Team.
+Your avatar and signature must also be work-safe.

 - Do not say that item A sucks, or that item B is better than item C. Give reasons why, and provide evidence (articles, screenshots, technical information, even opinion etc).